What Are Market Cycles: Opportunities for Wealth if You Avoid Foolish Moves

 1. Accumulation Phase: This phase occurs at the bottom of a market cycle.
 Prices are low, and sentiment is generally negative.
 However, informed investors begin to accumulate assets, recognizing potential value.

-2. Markup Phase: As more investors recognize the opportunity, prices begin to rise.
-This phase is characterized by increasing optimism and growing participation in the market.
+2. Markup Phase: Prices begin to rise as more investors recognize the opportunity.
+This phase is characterized by increasing optimism and growing market participation.

-3. Distribution Phase: At this stage, the market reaches its peak.
+3. Distribution Phase: The market reaches its peak at this stage.
 Savvy investors start to sell their holdings, distributing them to less experienced buyers who are often driven by fear of missing out (FOMO).

 4. Markdown Phase: Prices begin to fall as supply outweighs demand.
 This phase is marked by pessimism and can lead to panic selling.